dayuyang1999/RL_tutorial/README.md

 # RL_tutorial
 ## From STAT616 final project

-The main file is the pdf report.
+The main file is the pdf report named `tutorial.pdf`.

 ## To replicate the result in the CartPole Section of the report
 1. download the repository